prometheus/docs/content/docs/specs/remote_write_spec_2_0.md

 All timestamps MUST be int64 counted as milliseconds since the Unix epoch.
 Sample's values MUST be float64.

-For every TimeSeries message:
+For every `TimeSeries` message:

-* Label references MUST be provided.
+* `labels_refs` MUST be provided.

 <!---
 Rationales: https://github.com/prometheus/proposals/blob/alexg/remote-write-20-proposal/proposals/2024-04-09_remote-write-20.md#partial-writes#samples-vs-native-histogram-samples
 -->
-* At least one element in Samples or in Histograms MUST be provided.
-A TimeSeries MUST NOT include both Samples and Histograms.
-For series which (rarely) would mix float and histogram samples, a separate TimeSeries message MUST be used.
+* At least one element in `samples` or in `histograms` MUST be provided.
+A `TimeSeries` MUST NOT include both `samples` and `histograms`.
+For series which (rarely) would mix float and histogram samples, a separate `TimeSeries` message MUST be used.

 <!---
 Rationales: https://github.com/prometheus/proposals/blob/alexg/remote-write-20-proposal/proposals/2024-04-09_remote-write-20.md#always-on-metadata
 -->
-* Metadata sub-fields SHOULD be provided.
-Receiver MAY reject series with unspecified Metadata.Type.
+* `metadata` sub-fields SHOULD be provided.
+Receiver MAY reject series with unspecified `Metadata.type`.
 * Exemplars SHOULD be provided if they exist for a series.
-* Created Timestamp SHOULD be provided for metrics that follow counter semantics (e.g. counters and histograms).
-Receiver MAY reject those series without the Created Timestamp being set.
+* `created_timestamp` SHOULD be provided for metrics that follow counter semantics (e.g. counters and histograms).
+Receiver MAY reject those series without `created_timestamp` being set.

 The following subsections define some schema elements in detail.